MeteorOps/crossplane-aws-provider-bootstrap/README.md

 `kubectl get providers`

-Install k8s provider config:
+Install k8s provider config (points to the cluster on which the Provider is deployed, but could be pointed at other clusters as well):

 `kubectl apply -f k8s-provider-conf.yaml`

 Apply composite app definitions:

-`kubectl apply -f composite-app-definitions.yaml`
+`kubectl apply -f composite-app-xrds.yaml`

 Apply composite app crd:

-`kubectl apply -f composite-app-crd.yaml`
+`kubectl apply -f composite-app-composition.yaml`

 Create a composite app: